-- 19. GRECO recommended to introduce a ban on donations from donors whose identity is not known to the political party/election candidate. - 20.
-It is recalled that this recommendation was partly implemented in the Sixth Interim Compliance Report.
-GRECO welcomed new legislation which introduced a ban on donations to political parties and lists of candidates from donors whose identity is not known.
+- 20. GRECO recommended to introduce a ban on donations from donors whose identity is not known to the political party/election candidate. - 21.
+It is recalled that this recommendation was partly implemented in previous compliance reports.
+GRECO had welcomed new legislation which introduced a ban on donations to political parties and lists of candidates from donors whose identity is not known.
 However, this ban did not apply in respect of donations to individual candidates, as required by the recommendation.
-GRECO was also concerned by the high threshold (approx. EUR 2 750 in 2018) below which anonymous donations were acceptable. - 21.
-The authorities now indicate that, currently, they do not plan to ban anonymous donations to individual candidates as the amended rules entered into force only on 1 July 2017; nor do they plan at the moment to change the existing threshold.
-The authorities need to get an overview of the extent to which anonymous donations are being used before considering any further regulation, including as regards the threshold.
-The authorities also explain that in practice it is more advantageous for parties (than for individuals) to receive donations, notably because they are tax free, which is not the case for donations to individual candidates. - 22.
+GRECO was also concerned by the high threshold (approx. EUR 2 750 in 2018) below which anonymous donations were acceptable. - 22.
+The authorities indicate, as they did in the Second Compliance Report, that, currently, they do not plan to ban anonymous donations to individual candidates, nor to change the existing threshold.
+The amended rules, banning anonymous donations to political parties, entered into force on 1 July 2017, and they would need an overview of the extent to which anonymous donations are being used in respect of individual candidates before considering any further regulation in this area, including as regards the threshold.
+The authorities also explain that in practice it is more advantageous for parties (than for individuals) to receive donations, notably because they are tax free, which is not the case for donations to individual candidates. - 23.
 GRECO takes note of the information provided.
 There are no new developments in respect of this recommendation.
-A ban on donations from unknown donors to political parties and lists of candidates is in place but such donations to individual candidates should also be banned.
-The rather high threshold for anonymous donations also remains a concern. - 23.
+A ban on donations from unknown donors to political parties and lists of candidates is in place, but such donations to individual candidates is not banned at this moment.
+The rather high threshold for anonymous donations also remains a concern. - 24.
 GRECO concludes that recommendation i remains partly implemented.